Oxford University Cave Club

 All "group caving equipment": ropes, ladders, belaying equipment, tackle bags, etc. is owned by the club in large enough quantities so that there is no need for cavers to buy their own.
 It is available for all caving trips.

 For your first few trips, all "personal caving equipment" (the stuff you wear) will be supplied by the club, or possibly lent to you by experienced club members.
 Please take care of it, and return it in good order.
-The suits cost money, and the owners' goodwill, and both can wear out quickly if abused!
+The suits are fairly expensive, and we depend on the owners' goodwill; both can wear out quickly if abused!

 Once you have decided that you want to continue caving, it is a good idea to start acquiring your own personal equipment; possibly starting with clothing.
 A standard set of this is: